(On Criticism of the Pure Devotee)

 Srila Prabhupada: Breakneck.
 And then what is the business?
 Searching out some means of food, exactly like the hog, he is loitering here and there, “Where is stool?
 Where is stool?
 Where is stool?”
 And this is going on in the polished way as civilization. . . .
 Discussions with Hayagriva dasa, Socrates

-However, changing the books of the spiritual master would be a great offense, and similarly we are not very serious about Krishna consciousness if we act considering what the spiritual master might have said if this or that.
+However, changing the books of the spiritual master is a great offense, and similarly we are not very serious about Krishna consciousness if we act considering what the spiritual master might have said if this or that.
 The point of bringing up such a speculation is that rejecting the great body of Srila Prabhupada’s teachings on the basis of today’s worldly judgments of a handful of his preaching-related, more social-relative statements is not very well considered.
-One should not be fooled so easily by the comments of people who are not much different than downtown alcoholics.
+One should not accept the standards of people who are not much different than downtown alcoholics.
 According to the quotes above, the pure devotee on the highest uttama level of Krishna consciousness can easily be obscured by the things he said acting as a madhyama adhikari preacher.
 Inwardly he is seeing everyone equally, but he is discriminating in different ways as part of his preaching.

 sarva-bhutesu yah pasyed